Modular Medical Integrated Curriculum (MMEDIC)

 Students who are interested in applying to the MMEDIC program should pursue a rigorous premedical course of study and demonstrate superior performance in and out of the classroom.
 Coursework must include one year of general chemistry, one year of organic chemistry, and one year of biology by the completion of sophomore year.
 Engineering students complete the biology requirement through ENG BE 209 Principles of Molecular Cell Biology and Biotechnology and additional engineering courses.
 After an initial review of applications, well-qualified applicants are invited for personal interviews with members of the admissions committee.

-MMEDIC students must demonstrate their ability to master the medical school-related coursework and must exhibit a high degree of maturity, integrity, and emotional stability to be promoted to the medical phase of the program.
+MMEDIC students must demonstrate their ability to master the medical school-related coursework and must exhibit a high degree of maturity, integrity, and emotional stability to be promoted to each undergraduate semester and to the medical phase of the program.
 Four courses from a prescribed list of medical school-related courses must be completed prior to entry into the School of Medicine.
 All students must take GMS BI 751 Biochemistry and Cell Biology, GMS PH 730/731 Human Physiology (two semester sequence), or GMS AN 722 Cellular Organization of Tissues.

 At the end of each academic year, or as necessary, the Promotions Committee requests a report from Judicial Affairs to determine if students have violated University policies, as well as a report from the dean’s office of the schools and colleges in which MMEDIC students are enrolled to determine whether students have engaged in academic misconduct.
 The content of these reports is considered in all promotions decisions, including the decision on promotion to the School of Medicine.
 Any student who has violated University policies or engaged in academic misconduct has the opportunity to submit a written explanation to the Promotions Committee.